ghsiddhi/siddhi-portfolio/README.md

 - Yarn

 ### Run this project locally!
  Run the following commands in CLI:
-- Run `yarn` to install the node modules.
+- `yarn` to install the node modules.
-- Run `yarn start` to run the project on local development server.
+- `yarn start` to run the project on local development server.

 ### Deploy the project on gh pages
  Run the following commands in CLI:
 - `yarn add gh-pages` for static site hosting.
 - `yarn` to update node modules.
 - `yarn build` to ensure the project build.